AidanCooper/forecasting/README.md

 ## Evaluation

-For non-seasonal datasets (currently none), the *mean absolute scaled error* (MASE)<sup>11</sup> is used to evaluate and compare forecasting accuracies for the different techniques.
+For non-seasonal datasets, the *mean absolute scaled error* (MASE)<sup>11</sup> is used to evaluate and compare forecasting accuracies for the different techniques.
 For seasonal datasets, the seasonal variant (sMASE) is used.

 ## Results